-The proposed development consists of 111 units in 15 different styles ranging from one bedroom apartments to 4 bed houses (Figure 08).
-The style of the houses is not yet known though they are likely to be of a similar character to the already developed area to the east in Llansanffraid, Glan Conwy.
+The location, size and scale of the proposed development is currently unknown, though it is likely to be of a similar character to the already developed area to the east in Llansanffraid, Glan Conwy.
 The visual impact to Hafod is likely to be small, although the main views are directly towards the planned development area, due to the tree lined roads surrounding the house and the descending hillside on which the development will be situated.